AramZS/notebook/src/notes/README.md

 - `aliases:` YAML list of other ways to refer to this page besides filename.
 - `republish:` Designate a YAML list of TLDs or source list names which you wish to republish to.
 Processing of a republish event is up to the receiving site and may be an entirely new page or the absorption of the page into an existing page, or a denial.
 - `tags:`  to add keywords in a YAML list.
+- `moved-to:` Indicates this note file has been moved to a public-facing URL and that is the resource that should be accessed instead.
+- `mobed-date:` Indicates the date at which this file was moved to the public-facing URL.
+It never occurs without `moved-to`.

 ### Folder Structure